-- Is guardianship of the settlement required?
+- Does the court require guardianship of the settlement?

-If the total settlement is equal or less than $15,000 and a settlement is reached before filing the lawsuit a claim can be settled by natural guardians of minors without approval from the court
+If the total settlement is equal or less than $15,000 and a settlement is reached before filing the lawsuit a claim can be settled by natural guardians of minors without approval from the court.

 If the total settlement is larger than $15,000 but the net recovery (what actually goes in the plaintiff’s pockets) to the minor is less than or equal to $15,000 the claim can be settled by natural guardians with court approval, but there does not need to be guardianship of the property.
-Some courts might require a Guardian Ad Litem.
+Some courts might need a Guardian Ad Litem.

 What if the total settlement and net recovery exceeds $15,000?
 This requires court approval of the settlement and minor guardianship of their property

 If the whole settlement is equal or greater than $50,000, then the court needs to approve the settlement and minor guardianship of the property.
 The court will need a Guardian Ad Litem unless the court appoints a guardian of the property that has no adverse interests to the minor.